Tony Bennet considered Amy Winehouse to be the best singer he ever heard.

 And he’s heard Tony Bennet.

 And sure, some may disagree – but whatever your opinion, there’s no disputing the outsized cultural legacy she’s left, having released just two albums.
-And now, the Design Museum is going to add to it, with a show later this year celebrating her life.
+And the Design Museum is adding to it with a show celebrating her life.
 And we do mean celebrate – they’re all too aware of the negative attention that Amy’s lifestyle & struggles with substance abuse invariably draw, so they’re keen to champion the more inspiring side of her life.

 That’s all helped by the fact that it’s all being held in close collaboration with The Estate of Amy Winehouse, who are choosing to waive all right to royalties in favour of the Amy Winehouse Foundation, which has been set up to help vulnerable & disadvantaged people with drug & alcohol addiction, and mental health issues.